zeixcom/ui-element/docs-src/pages/api/functions/pass.md

 ## Throws

-When the provided reactives are not an object or the target is not a UIElement component
+When the provided reactives are not an object or the target is not a Le Truc component

 ## Throws